The Black Friday deals under £50 on products that have our seal of approval

 Our experts have tried and tested these products, and they’re all discounted ahead of Black Friday

-This Black Friday may be a good time to tick off big-ticket items from your shopping list – from top-rated mattresses and sofas to coveted tech, as highlighted in our Black Friday deal guides – but it’s also the perfect time to stock up on daily essentials and indulge in small treats.
-With this in mind, I’ve rounded up the best Black Friday deals under £50 – many of which make lovely Christmas gifts, too.
+This Black Friday, and today on Cyber Monday, we’ve seen a huge array of deals on big ticket items from top-rated mattresses and sofas to coveted tech.
+However, as highlighted in our guides to the best Black Friday deals, it’s also the perfect time to stock up on daily essentials and indulge in small treats.
+With this in mind, I’ve rounded up the best Black Friday and Cyber Monday deals under £50 – many of which make lovely Christmas gifts, too.

 While it’s easy to get starry-eyed by the sheer volume of discounts, it’s worth making sure you’re only buying what you actually want, need, and can afford.
 You’ll find plenty of wishlist-worthy products here, but I’d still recommend drawing up your own Black Friday shopping list and sticking to it, to avoid impulse buys.